sjmcculloch/smblog/_posts/2017-08-08-logging-to-the-dnn-event-log.md

 - code
 ---

 Event logs are great tools for Developers and Administrators alike.
-They provide an insight into the state and history of an application.
+They provide an insight into the running state and history of an application.

 For DNN, there are two repositories for collecting logging information that both serve different purposes.